General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 guidelines

-General physical training exercises and repeated performance of tasks SFP (To failure)
+General physical training exercises and repeated performance of physical physical training tasks (to failure)

 up to 30 s